dfinity/nns-dapp/frontend/svelte/README.md

 ### Dependencies

-At the moment pure local development is not supported.
-A testnet deployed and working is needed.
+At the moment, pure local development is not supported.
+A testnet deployed, and working is needed.

 The environment variables in `env.config.mjs` need to point to the working testnet.

-Normally you don't need to review the variables, but these are a few that might need to be reviewed if a deployment to testnet is done with new configuration parameters:
+There is usually no need to review the variables, but these are a few that might need to be checked if the deployment to testnet is done with new configuration parameters:

-- `IDENTITY_SERVICE_URL`: This is the Internet Identity url to register and login.
+- `IDENTITY_SERVICE_URL`: This is the Internet Identity URL to register and log in.
 - `OWN_CANISTER_ID`: The canister id of the NNS Dapp.

 ## Testing

 Every Pull Request needs unit tests.

-After installing the project, yuo can run the test suite:
+After installing the project, you can run the test suite:

 ```
 npm test